ravendb/docs/docs/Intro/ravendb-in-a-nutshell.markdown

 ﻿# RavenDB in a nutshell

-RavenDB is a **transactional**, **open-source** **[Document Database](what-is-a-document-database.markdown)** written in **.NET**, offering a **flexible data model** designed to address requirements coming from real-world systems.
+RavenDB is a **transactional**, **open-source** [Document Database](what-is-a-document-database.markdown) written in **.NET**, offering a **flexible data model** designed to address requirements coming from real-world systems.
 RavenDB allows you to build high-performance, low-latency applications quickly and efficiently.

-Data in RavenDB is stored **schema-less** as JSON documents, and can be queried efficiently using **Linq** queries from .NET code or using **REST**ful API using other tools.
+Data in RavenDB is stored **schema-less** as JSON documents, and can be queried efficiently using **Linq** queries from .NET code or using **RESTful** API using other tools.
 Internally, RavenDB make use of indexes which are automatically created based on your usage, or were created explicitly by the consumer.

 RavenDB is built for **web-scale**, and is offering **replication** and **sharding** support out-of-the-box.